Cape Malay recipe for snoek

 Method

 Sauté the onion and garlic in a pan for about ten minutes until it is transparent and golden.
 Add the potatoes and continue to cook for a further five minutes.
 Stir often.
-When the potato starts to soften, add the other vegetables also look at, Whitewater Kayaking along with the snoek.
+When the potato starts to soften, add the other vegetables why not visit, Hydro RC Boats along with the snoek.
 Shake the pan to mix everything together and simmer for about 15 minutes.
-When the fish checkout, Japanese Robot Toys has heated through, add the salt and pepper consider, RC Toys and the serve the snoek prepared according to this simple South African Cape Malay recipe.
+When the fish why not visit, RC Robot Bases has heated through, add the salt and pepper have a look at, Doll Making Books and the serve the snoek prepared according to this simple South African Cape Malay recipe.

 << Previous Cape Malay recipe for scrumptious sosaties | Back to South African Cape Malay recipes | Next >> Cape Malay recipe for spicy kebaabs